jcu-eresearch/matrix-helpers/designs.md

 1. Output buffering is turned off and the page is sent to the client.

+## Comparing Parse XML and Keywords

+Parse code are the various `<MySource_*>` tags that are embedded solely within Design assets and are used at a high level to build page templates.
+These tags build a limited subset of PHP and are processed first, before anything else within a Design file, and committed to the cache in PHP.
+When it comes to request time, these PHP statements are executed first and then only after the entire HTML for a page has been built do the keywords (both asset-centric or global, such as `%globals_site_name%`) get resolved.

+There are some areas where Parse and Keywords overlap, such as outputting a site name or asset name.
+In short, if you can use Parse, you're likely to get slightly better performance as the code for laying out the resolver has already been produced.

+In other non-Design contexts, such as Page assets and content, you'll be required to use Keywords only.
+However, you get the benefit of conditional keyword statements (eg `%begin_globals_site_name%` / `%end_globals%`), which don't exist within Design Parse files.

 ## Design Customisations

 `Design Customisations` fill the slots in the origin `Design`, filling or